Upcoming Semester Courses - Spring 2025

 A general overview of early world literature and culture with a focus on the themes of hate and restorative justice.
 Readings will include all or parts of such works as the Epic of Gilgamesh; selections from the Hebrew and Christian Scriptures and Qur’an; a play by Euripides; poetry by Sappho, Li Bai, Ono no Komachi, and Farid ud-dun Attar, among others.
 Our ambitious goal is to investigate texts from China, Mesopotamia, Greece, Rome, Japan, Persia, Arabia, India, and the Americas by exploring how we can read texts through a restorative justice model.
 Through this mode of study, we will gain a sense of the differences and similarities that shape the varieties of human experience across time and cultures.
 We will also explore how the globalization of colonization affects our understanding of early world literature and how to decenter a Western gaze in the study of the past.

-2660.001: World Literature II:
+2660.001: World Literature II: World Literatures: 17th Century to the Present

 Face to Face, TR 1400-1515

-If shady political deals are a sign of our time, they are also a well-traveled phenomenon.
-English 2660 will explore narratives about “deals with the devil” in world literature from the 17th century to the present.
-Why do devils, demons, goblins, and trickster figures appear so often in literature as emblems of modern compromise and corruption?
-What kinds of deals with the devil do characters strike in order to survive, and which kinds of deals destroy them in the end?
 Our readings will traverse the world: we will encounter fiction, drama, poetry, and nonfiction from Africa, Asia, the Arab world, Europe, and the Americas.
 Throughout the course we will ask the following questions: Why do the same kinds of stories appear in many different literary traditions across time and space?
 Do narratives travel from one site to another, or do similar forms and plots emerge independently in societies that find themselves on the brink of modernity?

 Class assignments will invite students to think about how literature is produced, funded, sold, circulated, and adapted.
 We will read about early editions of books, and we will explore digital archives for historical items that will offer us a sense of the time and place in which our literary works were created.
 We will also try our hand at theatrical set and sound design, book publicity, and community reading projects.
 Throughout, students will consider the artistic, financial, and institutional forces that bring literature into the world.